About SANLiC

 Prior to joining the University of Pretoria, Lindiwe served in leadership positions at the University of Natal, Pietermaritzburg campus and was the campus librarian on the Westville campus of UKZN.

-Dr Shirlene Neerputh
+Dr Shirlene Neerputh (Deputy Chairperson)

 Dr Shirlene Neerputh is the Director: Library Services at the University of the Western Cape.
 Shirlene holds a Ph.D. in Library and Information Studies from the Durban University of Technology and a Masters degree in Library and Information Studies from the University of KwaZulu-Natal.
 Her professional career spans 30 years.